0xksure/microsvc-k8s/README.md

 - [ ] [ghapp] Handle complete bounty and either
     - let the ghapp work as a relayer
     - let the creator release the bounty
+- [ ] Make sure that Amounts are calculated correctly
+- [ ] Send completeTrasnaction from go service fails